|

 Purpose

-Medical monitoring is required for individuals who perform certain work and/or are exposed to certain hazard issues (e.g., high noise, radiation, welding, oxygen deficiency).
-This monitoring is offered on site by Jefferson Lab’s Occupational Medicine Department at no cost to employees.
+Medical monitoring is required for individuals who perform certain work and/or are exposed to certain hazard issues (e.g., high noise, welding, oxygen deficiency).
+This monitoring is offered on site by TJNAFs Occupational Medicine Department at no cost to employees.
 Those who decline on-site services are responsible for providing Occupational Medicine with comparable medical examination documentation from an outside medical facility.
-Independent examinations must align with Jefferson Lab protocols.
-Forms and other requirements are obtained from Occupational Medicine (ext.
+Independent examinations must align with Lab protocols; forms and other requirements are obtained from Occupational Medicine (ext.
 7539).

 2.0